lexain12/MadelbrotOpt/README.md

 To create a visualization of the Mandelbrot set, I colored the points based on how quickly the sequence of numbers diverges.
 Points that are part of the set are colored black, while points outside the set are colored based on the number of iterations it takes for the sequence to become unbounded.
-So the main part of calucualtion is:
+So the main part of calcualtion is:
 ~~~C++
 while (n < InitMb.max_N && r2 < InitMb.max_R2)
 {